 However, there have been some concerns that soy might have “feminizing” effects or lower a man’s testosterone levels, affecting erections and sperm quality.

 This is because the active ingredients in soy – isoflavones – are phytoestrogens – plant-based compounds that behave much like estrogens.

 Estrogens are hormones that are heavily involved in a woman’s reproductive system.
 Men’s bodies produce estrogens too, but at much lower amounts.

 Still, some men worry that consuming phytoestrogens may reduce their testosterone levels.
 Low testosterone can be linked to diminished sex drive, erectile dysfunction, reduced muscle mass, depression, fatigue, and osteoporosis.

-Men who are concerned about soy and their reproductive hormones should talk to their doctor.
+Men who are concerned about soy, testosterone, sexual function, or fertility should talk to their healthcare provider.

 “Clinical studies show no effects of soy protein or isoflavones on reproductive hormones in men: results of a meta-analysis”